Learn

 How ShiftControl Helps

 ShiftControl makes implementing these recommendations easy.
 We help organizations streamline their security by simplifying the setup of MFA across various SaaS services, integrating identity providers for SSO, and guiding users toward using password managers effectively.
 With our platform, you can take advantage of modern, phishing-resistant technologies like passkeys, without the complexity.
 Our goal is to make robust security practices accessible for small and medium-sized businesses, empowering them to protect their digital environments efficiently.
+ShiftControl gives you a single view of MFA adoption across your entire SaaS stack — showing exactly which users have MFA enabled, which don't, and which apps aren't enforcing it.
+You can push enforcement policies without touching each app individually.

 Get started